BioCycle July 2019

 San Diego, California: New Composting System At Miramar Greenery

 The City of San Diego has begun composting food waste and yard trimmings at the Miramar Greenery landfill using Sustainable Generation SG Mobile™ Systems with GORE® Covers.
-At capacity, the enclosed operation will compost 40,000 tons/year of food waste and yard trimmings.
+At capacity, the operation will compost 40,000 tons/year of food waste and yard trimmings.
 Currently in the start-up phase, the project is expected to begin operating at full-scale during the third quarter of 2019.
 A pilot study performed in 2009 demonstrated the two feedstock streams can be composted successfully via the covered aerated static pile method atop a landfill, while maintaining reduction of odors, VOC emissions and the potential for leachate water.

 The City received a $3 million grant from CalRecycle for the project in 2017.
 SCS Engineers provided design-build services.
 The project is also debuting an all-electric cover winder machine — the first time Sustainable Generation has delivered such a unit.
 Previous winders were diesel or gas powered.